RoHiT-48566/NaviGo/README.md

 ## Project Overview

-The NaviGo Project is a ride-hailing application that allows users to book rides, track drivers in real time, and manage their ride.
+The NaviGo Project is a ride-hailing application replicating Uber's core features, that allows users to book rides, track drivers in real time, and manage their ride.
 This project is built using a MERN (MongoDB, Express.js, React.js, Node.js) stack with Google Maps API integration for location-based services.

 ## Features